tnc1997/azure-app-configuration-emulator/README.md

 ## Authentication

-The emulator supports HMAC authentication but does not support Microsoft Entra ID authentication.
+The emulator supports HMAC authentication and Microsoft Entra ID authentication.

+### HMAC

 The credential and secret can be overridden using the environment variables `Authentication__Schemes__Hmac__Credential` and `Authentication__Schemes__Hmac__Secret` respectively.